 The Cardiac Athletic Society of Edmonton or CASE is an association of adults who are concerned about heart health and wish to stay active through participation in heart-healthy fitness, educational and social programs.

 The Cardiac Athletic Society of Edmonton also known as CASE is a registered non-profit and charitable society.
 It was originally created by University of Alberta Hospital rehabilitation staff who learned that cardiac patients require ongoing rehabilitation beyond the six-week program that was offered at that time.
 CASE fulfils the need for ongoing rehabilitation.

-In 1979 discussions were held between Barbara Stevens, a Nurse Coordinator in the University of Alberta Rehabilitation Unit, and Walter Schoepp an outpatient in the program.
+In 1979 discussions were held between Barbara Stevens, a Nurse Coordinator in the University of Alberta Rehabilitation Unit, and Walter Schoepp an outpatient in the programme.
 They concluded that cardiac outpatients needed to include their spouse and their families in the rehabilitation process and that a self-help group appeared to be the appropriate mechanism.

 The University of Alberta Cardiac Self-Help Group was founded in 1980 with Walter Schoepp as the first President.
 The Self-Help Group, while closely associated with the U of A Rehabilitation Unit, was to be a separately operated and administered organization run by the outpatients.
 The goal of the organization was to assist others with cardiac related issues.
 Its main objective as stated by Walter Schoepp was “To help individuals help themselves thereby increasing and improving the quality of life for all concerned”.